demonguy/pGerrit/docs/dev/contributing.rst

 Calling this method will invoke request to `http://{your_host_name}/a/changes/{change_id}/detail <https://gerrit-review.googlesource.com/Documentation/rest-api-changes.html#get-change-detail>`__

-The @GerritRest.url_wrapper decorator is used to assemble the URL.
-In the REST API detail interface, you should send a GET request to access the URL ``http://{your_host_name}/a/changes/{change_id}/detail``.This decorator assembles the URL, and the last line ``urljoin(self.host, urlformat(cls_d._endpoint, *args), name)`` is equivalent to urljoin("{your_host_name}", "/a/changes/{your_change_id}", "detail").
-You can now understand what cls_d._endpoint and name actually represent.

-The @GerritRest.get decorator is the function responsible for submitting HTTP requests and accessing the data.
+The ``@GerritRest.get decorator`` is responsible for submitting HTTP requests and accessing the data.
 It retrieves the URL from the decorated function and sends a GET request to the URL directly.
 The returned JSON data is then wrapped as a SimpleNamespace instance.

+The ``@GerritRest.url_wrapper`` decorator is used to assemble the URL.
+In the REST API ``change.detail`` interface, you should send a GET request to access the URL ``http://{your_host_name}/a/changes/{change_id}/detail``.This decorator assembles the URL, and the last line ``urljoin(self.host, urlformat(cls_d._endpoint, *args), name)`` is equivalent to urljoin("{your_host_name}", "/a/changes/{your_change_id}", "detail").
+You can now understand what cls_d._endpoint and name actually represent.
+By default, it takes the decorated function name as the final part of the url.
+It can also take an argument to override it.
+Refer to ``GerritChange.set_topic`` as an example

+This rule sometimes doesn't apply to specific REST API.
+So we can only use ``urljoin`` to assemble the url manually.
+Refer to ``@GerritRest.query`` as an example

 Transforming Json into SimpleNamespace allows you to avoid the square brackets hell . (e.g. ``detail.branch`` rather than ``detail["branch"]``)